Your Astrophoto Skills

 How it Works

 The idea is, you download the data (a high resolution .TIF file) from this page (the big blue links below), and process the data using your image processing software of choice.
-When you are done, share your version of the image as a comment on the original AstroBackyard Facebook or Twitter post.
+When you are done, share your version of the image on social media with the hashtag #yourastrophotoskills – so others can find them all in one place!

 How you choose to process this image is up to you.

-Most of the data shared in this section was captured by me, in a light polluted city backyard.
+All of the data shared on this page was captured by myself.
 The current files available are in .TIF format, and they have been registered, stacked, and calibrated in DeepSkyStacker.
 They are quite large, so be prepared to wait for the download to finish before processing.

 Let’s See Your Astrophoto Skills: Available Files

-Right now, there are 3 image files available to download.
-Each of these images include a nebula, and this type of deep sky object presents unique challenges and a worthwhile reward.
-All of the images were captured using a DSLR camera attached to a telescope.
+Right now, there are 4 image files available to download.
+Each of these images includes a nebula, and this type of deep-sky object presents unique challenges and a worthwhile reward.
+All of the images were captured using a DSLR/Mirrorless camera attached to a telescope.

 You can download the individual exposures and calibration frames here.